yuxi1223/Financial-Statement-API/README.md

 | CapexRatio (CR)      | Capital expenditure ratio      | ≥ 1                           |
 | ICR (Interest Coverage Ratio) | Interest coverage ratio     | > 5x                          |

-_* Note: For GrossMargin and EBIT, rule indicates positive value expected (greater than zero)._
+_* Note: Since there is no single universal standard, basic criteria are applied where values are generally expected to be positive._

 These rules are used to evaluate each financial metric's status, where typically: